 How To Improve Laptop Battery Performance In Linux

-I use Arch Linux as my primary distribution in my Laptop.
+I use Arch Linux in my Laptop.
 One big problem I noticed while using Arch Linux is the poor battery performance.
-Since Arch Linux is rolling-release and DIY distro, I realized that Arch Linux doesn’t has any power saving utilities by default.
-I thought some bugs in Arch Linux drains my battery and leads to poor battery backup.
+As you know already, Arch Linux is rolling-release and DIY distro and doesn’t ship with any power saving utilities by default.
+I thought that there is something drains my battery and leads to poor battery backup.
 How absurd!
 Well, if you’re having the same issue, don’t panic.
 In this tutorial, I will show you how to setup two most used power management tools called Laptop Mode Tools and Powertop to improve Laptop battery performance in Linux.
 These utilities are not just designed for Arch Linux, but for all Linux distros.
 If you’re facing any serious troubles with battery, you need to make sure you have setup power management right in your Laptop.

 1. Laptop Mode Tools